scipy-conference/scipy_proceedings/papers/juan_shishido/juan_shishido.rst

 semantic space to be orthogonal, and therefore is able to find directions for related or overlapping topics.

-NMF was applied to each essay of interest using scikit-learn (version 0.17.1), which uses the coordinate descent solver.
-NMF utilizes document frequency counts, so the tf-idf matrix for unigrams, bigrams, and trigrams was calculated, while limiting tokens to those appearing in at least 0.5% of the documents (minimum frequency).
+NMF was applied to each essay of interest using scikit-learn [Ped11]_ [#]_, which uses the coordinate descent solver.
+NMF utilizes document frequency counts, so the tf-idf matrix for unigrams, bigrams, and trigrams was calculated, while limiting tokens to those appearing in at least 0.5 percent of the documents (minimum frequency).
 NMF was calculated with :math:`k` dimensions, which factorized the tf-idf matrix into two matrices, :math:`W` and :math:`H`.
 The dimensions were ``n_samples x k`` and ``k x n_features`` for :math:`W` and